 The purpose of the community update meetings was to provide an update to the community regarding the Regional Connector Transit Corridor Study.
 The first round of update meetings was held in November 2009 after Metro began work on the technical studies, initiated work to develop the urban design "tool kit," and conducted a number of individual stakeholder meetings.
-A subsequent round of community update meetings was held in April 2010 shortly after Metro added the Fully Underground LRT Alternative to the DEIS/DEIR for further study in the project.
-The conceptual design of the fully grade separated alternative was not prepared in time for the initial round of community update meetings, so it was presented at the April 2010 community update meetings.
-There was door-to-door distribution of the meeting notice to the residents of the

-Savoy, and to the Little Tokyo businesses located between Alameda, Los Angeles, 1st and 2nd Streets.
+A subsequent round of community update meetings was held in April 2010 shortly after Metro added the Fully Underground LRT Alternative (later designated as the LPA by the Metro Board of Directors in October 2010) to the Draft EIS/EIR for further study in the project.
+The conceptual design of the fully grade-separated alternative was not prepared in time for the initial round of community update meetings, so it was presented at the April 2010 community update meetings.
+There was door-to-door distribution of the meeting notice to the residents of the Savoy, and to the Little Tokyo businesses located between Alameda, Los Angeles, 1st and 2nd Streets.
 In addition to the distribution of the meeting notices, businesses were provided with contact information in case they had additional questions about the project.
 They were also asked how best to provide project information to them in the future.
 The majority of those who responded asked that information be emailed to them.

 Metro used a multi-media approach to informing the community of the update meetings.
 In addition to the distribution of a media notice, Metro representatives engaged many of the neighborhood and transportation related blogs.
 A postal and electronic notice was distributed to the stakeholder database.
 For the first round of community update meetings, advertisements were placed in the Korean Times, Garment and Citizen, Rafu Shimpo, Downtown News, and Pasadena Star News.
 For the second round of community update meetings, advertisements were placed in the same papers, with the addition of the Pacific Citizen newspaper.
+Publication dates are shown in Table 7-6.
+Meeting dates, locations, and attendance is shown in Table 7-7.

-Table 7-5: Regional Connector Transit Corridor Study: Community Update Meeting Display Advertising
+Table 7-6.
+Regional Connector Transit Corridor Study: Community Update Meeting Display Advertising